aLegilimens/Project/README.md

 ## Programming language

- - We used Java programming language to code, because it is easy to use and aldo it's possible to automate testing for iOS, Android and Web platforms.
+ - We used Java programming language to code, because it is easy to use and although it's possible to automate testing for iOS, Android and Web platforms.

+## How to run the tests
+ - Install VS Code
+ - Download the latest stable Selenium Web Driver for Java
+ - Download ChromeDriver
+ - Install Java Extension Pack for Visual Studio Code
+ - Clone this project from GitHub
+ - Run the tests

 ## Dependency Management